tferrari92/backstage-minikube-lab/README.md

 Feel free to add your own plugins, templates and whatever else you might think of.
 Customize it to fit your own needs.

-For a more beefy Backstage implementation see the [Backstage Minikube Lab Reloaded edition](https://github.com/tferrari92/backstage-minikube-lab-reloaded).
+For a beefier Backstage implementation see the [Backstage Minikube Lab Reloaded edition](https://github.com/tferrari92/backstage-minikube-lab-reloaded).

 For more DevOps and Platform Engineering goodness, check out my [Automate All The Things](https://github.com/tferrari92/automate-all-the-things) project.